Peter and the Wolf: Synopsis

-Peter, a young Soviet pioneer, lives at his grandfather's home in a forest clearing.
-One day, Peter goes out into the clearing, leaving the garden gate open, and a duck that lives in the yard takes the opportunity to swim in a pond nearby.
+Peter (Russian: Petya), a Soviet Young Pioneer, lives at his grandfather's home in a forest clearing.
+One day, he goes out into the clearing, leaving the garden gate open, and a duck that lives in the yard takes the opportunity to swim in a pond nearby.
 The duck and a bird argue over whether a bird should be able to swim or fly.
 A local cat stalks them quietly, and the bird—warned by Peter—flies to safety in a tall tree while the duck swims to safety in the middle of the pond.

 Peter's grandfather scolds him for staying outside and playing in the meadow alone, because a wolf might attack him.
 When Peter shows defiance, believing he has nothing to fear from wolves, his grandfather takes him back into the house and locks the gate.
-Soon afterwards, a ferocious wolf comes out of the forest.
-The cat quickly climbs into the tree with the bird, but the duck, who has jumped out of the pond, is chased, overtaken, and swallowed by the wolf.
+Soon afterward, a ferocious wolf comes out of the forest.
+The cat quickly climbs into the tree with the bird, but the duck, who has jumped out of the pond, is chased, overtaken, and swallowed by the wolf, who then begins prowling around the tree's base.

 Seeing all of this from inside, Peter fetches a rope and climbs over the garden wall into the tree.
 He asks the bird to fly around the wolf's head to distract him, while he lowers a noose and catches the wolf by his tail.
 The wolf struggles to get free, but Peter ties the rope to the tree and the noose only gets tighter.

-Hunters who have been tracking the wolf come out of the forest with their guns readied, but Peter gets them to instead help him take it to a zoo in a victory parade (the piece was first performed for an audience of Young Pioneers during May Day celebrations) that includes himself, the bird, the hunters leading the wolf, the cat, and lastly his grumbling Grandfather, still disappointed that Peter ignored his warnings, but proud that his grandson caught the wolf.
+Hunters who have been tracking the wolf come out of the forest with their guns ready, but Peter gets them to instead help him take it to a zoo in a victory parade (the piece was first performed for an audience of Young Pioneers during May Day celebrations) that includes himself, the bird, the hunters leading the wolf, the cat, and lastly his grumbling grandfather, still disappointed that Peter ignored his warnings, but proud that he caught the wolf.

-At the end, the narrator states that careful listeners could hear the duck still quacking inside the wolf's belly, because she was swallowed whole.
+At the end, the narrator says that careful listeners can hear the duck still quacking inside the wolf's belly, because she was swallowed whole.